simul/Teleport/docs/protocol/data_transfer.rst

 Initialization of EFP on the Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 On the start of a **client-server session**, the server initializes SRT and starts listening for messages on a user specified socket.
-An instance of an **ElasticFrameProtocolSender** class is created and the Maximum Transmission Unit (MTU) is passed to the constructor
-This is 1450 for UDP which is the protocol SRT is built on.
+An instance of an **ElasticFrameProtocolSender** class is created and the **MTU** size is passed to the constructor This is 1450 for UDP which is the protocol SRT is built on.
 One EFP sender is used for each client and only one sender is needed for all data streams.
 After construction, the **sendCallback** member of the **ElasticFrameProtocolSender** instance is set to a user defined callback.
 This callback is called in the sender's **packAndSendFromPtr** function for each EFP packet created.
 The callback's job is to actually send the data to the client.
 Any network transfer protocol can be used in the callback to send the data but Teleport exclusively uses SRT.
+Each payload sent to the client will have a unique identifier (**stream-payload-id**) for each stream.
+This is a uint64 value that is initialized to 0 on the start of the **client-server session** and incremented for each stream when a new payload is sent to the client.
+The **stream-payload-id** value is written to **PTS** of each EFP packet header.

 Sending Data from the Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^